Updated from the archives with new photos, first posted in 2008 when Elise's mom was 73, she's now 82. Happy Mother's Day!

 6. Always read the ingredient label on the box or can.
 They put all sorts of junk in things these days.
 Especially watch out for anything that says "low fat" on the label; they usually pack those products with carb-based fillers.

-7. Try to pick the heaviest one of its size when you buy a lemon, lime, orange or grapefruit.
+7. Try to pick the heaviest one of its size when you buy a lemon, lime, orange, or grapefruit (and other produce as well).
 That one will be the juiciest.
 (This is one of the first things my mom ever taught me about food, I can still remember being a kid of 7, picking out the heaviest oranges from the bin.)

 8. Use a separate cutting board for cutting poultry, and wash thoroughly everything that the raw poultry touches - your hands, counter, knives, cutting board - after you're done.

 9. A little bit of bacon fat is great for flavor, as is chicken fat, and of course butter.
 Do not be afraid to use these fats (in moderation, of course).
-Grapeseed oil is the best oil to use for frying foods; it has a high smoke point and is high in Omega 3.
-The only two oils you need for cooking are grapeseed oil and olive oil.
+Fry foods with an oil with a high smoke point, such as rice bran oil or grapeseed oil.
+Olive oil is great for daily cooking needs.
 Regardless of the latest diet craze, your body needs fat to function well.
-So don’t be afraid of it.
+So don't be afraid of it.